jknndy/wikiextractor/README.md

 Or manually try multiple installation methods:

     pip install -e . || pip install . || python setup.py develop

+#### Container-Specific Issues
+If you encounter hanging or timeout issues in containers, try:

+    # Use the container installer with timeout protection
+    python container_install.py

+    # Or set container-friendly environment variables
+    export PIP_NO_CACHE_DIR=1
+    export PIP_DISABLE_PIP_VERSION_CHECK=1
+    pip install -e .

 ## How to Operate